Brooks Robinson: 1966–1970

 In 1967 spring training, Phil Niekro hit Robinson in the head with a pitch, causing a mild concussion.
-Robinson slumped early in the year but improved towards the end of June, posting 17 hits over 39 at bats in one 10-game stretch, including five home runs.
-His home run in the All-Star Game was the only run for the AL in its 2–1, 15-inning loss.
+Robinson slumped early in the year but improved toward the end of June, posting 17 hits over 39 at bats in one 10-game stretch, including five home runs.
+His home run in the All-Star Game was the only run for the AL in a 2–1, 15-inning loss.
 On August 6, he hit into a triple play for the fourth time in his career, a major league record.
 "I wouldn't mind seeing someone erase my record of hitting into four triple plays," he said.
-Towards the end of the year, he went hitless in 49 out of 51 at bats.
-In 158 games, he batted .269 with 22 home runs and 77 RBI.
-He played all 162 games for the Orioles in 1968, batting .253 with 17 home runs and 75 RBI.
+Toward the end of the year, he went hitless in 49 of 51 at bats.
+In 158 games, he batted .269 with 22 home runs and 77 RBIs.
+He played all 162 games for the Orioles in 1968, batting .253 with 17 home runs and 75 RBIs.
 Robinson also ended the season with 405 assists, tying the major league record set by Harlond Clift in 1937; Graig Nettles broke the record with 412 assists in 1971.

 Through May 1969, Robinson batted .216, only raising his average to .234 by the end of the year.
 Manager Earl Weaver attributed his struggles to swinging at bad pitches, as well as his slow pace, which prevented him from getting as many infield hits.
-On May 28 in a 9-5 road win against the Seattle Pilots, he hit his 179th career home run as a third baseman, breaking Clift's AL record.
+On May 28 in a 9–5 road win against the Seattle Pilots, he hit his 179th career home run as a third baseman, breaking Clift's AL record.
 Robinson hit .234 with 23 home runs and 84 RBI, and the Orioles won the newly created AL East division to advance to the postseason.